What You Need To Know About BNPL For Merchants

 How Does Buy Now, Pay Later Work For Merchants?

-Some POS systems even have BNPL acceptance built-in.
-For example, Square merchants can accept Afterpay payment at their POS or online store.
+Some POS systems offer BNPL acceptance built in.
+For example, Square merchants can accept Afterpay in-store or through their online checkout.

 Benefits of BNPL For Businesses